Gomorra La Serie, episode 103

-With Conte is hiding in Spain, the gang tries to poach his contacts in the cocaine trade.
-The boss gets a cell phone, which Rino has smuggled for Ciro, and sets up a call with Conte’s contacts; the contacts insist that before they change allegiances, they need to convince others that they have direct communication with Pietro.
-A room inspection on one day and some solitary confinement on the next day keep Pietro away from the phone.
+With Conte hiding in Spain, the gang tries to poach his contacts in the cocaine trade.
+Rino smuggles a cell phone to Pietro, who sets up a later call with Conte’s contacts.
+They tell Ciro that they need direct communication with Pietro before they switch allegiances.
+An unsuspected room inspection and resulting solitary confinement keep Pietro away from his phone.
 The deal falls through.

 Pietro has a group of followers and can start protests at will, but he has to deal with inconveniences that the warden has set.
 Still, Pietro is in good spirits when Imma and Genny visit.
 He gives a specific task and some encouragement to Genny.
 The boss also has fatherly interest in Pasqualino, but the young man is despondent when he returns from court and reveals that he’s been given a 10-year sentence.

 At night when everyone else is sleeping, Pietro realizes that Pasqualino has barricaded himself in the kitchenette-washroom of their cell.
 The boss wakes the others and tells someone to alert the guards.
 The group forces the door open and they find Pasqualiano hanging from a window grate.
 The guards bring a doctor, but the young man can’t be revived.

 Chauffeured by Ciro, Genny and Imma arrive at the jail.
 They bypass a long line of vistors with help from Tonino, Genny’s friend and apparent gangster-in-training.
 Genny, who sports a bandage on his head and a cast on his arm, gets instruction from his father: take the family’s money to Musi, their accountant, and tell him to keep it liquid.
 Genny also gets anointed as The Man of the House.